opencord/cord/docs/appendix_basic_config.md

     ...
 ```

->NOTE: When prompt, use password "rocks"
+>NOTE: When prompted, use password "rocks"

 ## Verify Connectivity over the Fabric